Everybody Dance LA!

 • Ages: 4–18 years old

-• Price: classes, offered at little or no cost
+• Price: Classes are offered at little or no cost

-Everybody Dance LA! received the National Arts and Humanities Youth Program Award in 2014, presented by Michelle Obama.
-In student surveys, 94% of students reported improved self-esteem, 96% reported an increased sense of feeling supported by family and community, and 100% of after-school program seniors graduated from high school in June and will attend college in the fall.
-Benjamin Millepied, Artistic Director of L.A.
-Dance Project, described Everybody Dance LA! as “the best dance education program I have ever encountered” and noted “this incredible sense of equality and confidence” among children of all different backgrounds, with “no one hiding in a corner, or pushing their way forward” and children who “seemed wonderfully comfortable in their skin.”
+Everybody Dance! received the National Arts and Humanities Youth Program Award in 2014, presented by Michelle Obama.
+Reported outcomes include 94% of students surveyed saying they experienced improved self-esteem, 96% reporting an increased sense of feeling supported by family and community, and 100% of after-school program seniors graduating from high school in June and planning to attend college in the fall.
+A testimonial from Benjamin Millepied, Artistic Director of L.A.
+Dance Project, described Everybody Dance LA! as “the best dance education program I have ever encountered” and noted that children in the studios stood confidently in space with “an incredible sense of equality and confidence.”

 • Ages: 4–18 years old

-• Price: classes, offered at little or no cost
+• Price: Classes are offered at little or no cost

-Everybody Dance LA! received the National Arts and Humanities Youth Program Award in 2014, presented by Michelle Obama.
-In student surveys, 94% of students reported improved self-esteem, 96% reported an increased sense of feeling supported by family and community, and 100% of after-school program seniors graduated from high school in June and will attend college in the fall.
-Benjamin Millepied, Artistic Director of L.A.
-Dance Project, described Everybody Dance LA! as “the best dance education program I have ever encountered” and noted “this incredible sense of equality and confidence” among children of all different backgrounds, with “no one hiding in a corner, or pushing their way forward” and children who “seemed wonderfully comfortable in their skin.”
+Everybody Dance! received the National Arts and Humanities Youth Program Award in 2014, presented by Michelle Obama.
+Reported outcomes include 94% of students surveyed saying they experienced improved self-esteem, 96% reporting an increased sense of feeling supported by family and community, and 100% of after-school program seniors graduating from high school in June and planning to attend college in the fall.
+A testimonial from Benjamin Millepied, Artistic Director of L.A.
+Dance Project, described Everybody Dance LA! as “the best dance education program I have ever encountered” and noted that children in the studios stood confidently in space with “an incredible sense of equality and confidence.”

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.